MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/OneDrive.md

 ### Known issues and limitations

-This service, uses [Windows.Storage](https://docs.microsoft.com/en-us/uwp/api/windows.storage) for file managing.

-As OneDrive's API doesn't offer the same level of collision options (or ConflictBehavior) as the ones provided by _Windows.Storage.CreationCollisionOption_, when usign the method CreateFileAsync with the parameter _OpenIfExists_, it's set to return an ArgumentException from the OneDriveHelper _TransformCollisionOptionToConflictBehavior_ method.
+As OneDrive's API doesn't offer the same level of collision options (or ConflictBehavior) as the ones provided by _Windows.Storage.CreationCollisionOption_, when usign the method CreateFileAsync with the parameter _OpenIfExists_, it's set to return an ArgumentException as it's not supported by the time being.

-This method transforms the Windows Storage collision Option into OneDriveConflictBehavior parameters that are sent alongside the request to the API.

 ## Sample Code